queryluke/masseffect-5e-data/templates/mechanics.md

   #resistances
   - type: resistance
     damageType: enum or false #false used when the type is "special" for oddballs like "falling damage"
     note: string #optional, appends to damage type as a caveat or used to display text for special damage types
+  - type: condition-immunity
+    condition: enum or false #false used when the type is "special" for oddballs like "falling damage"
+    note: string #optional, appends to damage type as a caveat or used to display text for special damage types
 # Saving Throws, skill checks
   - type: saving-throw